AdSegura/crypto-parser-express/README.md

 # crypto-parser-express

-# Not for Prod, on WIP mode.
+Express `>=v4.10.0` Response Cookie override to add crypto cookie support and cookie-parser module replacement.

-Express Response Cookie override to add crypto cookie support and cookie-parser module replacement.
+crypto-parser-express use `node-laravel-encryptor` to cipher/decipher cookies with signature verification support.

-crypto-parser-express use `node-laravel-encryptor` to cipher/decipher cookies with signature verification support
+This module borrows parts of cookieParse and parse methods from [cookie-parser module](https://github.com/expressjs/cookie-parser#readme) kudos to that dev.

 # Features
 * cipher/decipher cookies with